 Even the finest wine becomes sour and unfit for consumption after a few days of being uncorked.
 Simply put, it turns into vinegar.
 Home winemakers are well aware of the souring problem, because it can spoil any wine (apple, grape, cherry, etc.).
 We’ll consider the reasons behind wine souring and talk about prophylactic measures which can save the beverage.

-Both store bought and homemade wine can go sour during the process of manufacturing or while in storage.
+Both store-bought and homemade wine can go sour during the process of manufacturing or while in storage.
 As a precautionary measure wineries add preservatives to their beverages, which stop bacteria from developing.
 The most popular preservatives are sulfites (salts of sulfuric acid).
-Sulphur prevents the developing of acetic acid in wine, but it is hazardous in large quantities.
+Sulfur prevents the developing of acetic acid in wine, but it is hazardous in large quantities.

-A water seal helps keeping homemade wine away from airflow during the fermentation process.
+Airlock helps to keep homemade wine away from airflow during the fermentation process.
 It’s a special device meant to hermetically seal the container and let carbon dioxide, which forms during the fermentation, to go outside.
 The matured wine is then bottled, hermetically sealed with corks, and stored at low temperatures.